monomadic/ni-file/README.md

 # Native Instruments File Format

+## Why

+I don't really know.
+I don't like the way Native Instruments treats the music industry, locking down file formats and being shady.
+As a young musician I wanted to be expressive and found music a closed box, with almost all seemingly promising leads actually just trashy salesmen.

+Music should be open and inclusive, like development.
+And it's fun to see how this stuff is put together.
+These sample libraries are now getting old and support is starting to dwindle on them.

+I don't even really do music much any more so this project has become recreational.
+It may never see a proper release, as I don't think anyone really cares about these old formats much.

 ## Progress

 This library is a work in progress.
 It can read files and do a few other things so far.
 It has taken many many hours staring at a hex editor to get to this point.
 Any help would be appreciated, and if you'd like to request anything in particular, please make [contact](mailto:themonomadic@protonmail.com) or [donate](#donations) :)